telerik/fiddler-everywhere/README.md

 **This repository does not contain the source code of the Fiddler Everywhere application.**

-If you want to receive quick and efficient support (including report a bug, request a feature, or ask us any question) please use one of the [support options](#need-urgent-help).

 This repository allows you to use the [**Bug Report**](https://github.com/telerik/fiddler-everywhere/issues/new?assignees=&labels=Bug&projects=&template=bug_report.md&title=) or [**Feature Request**](https://github.com/telerik/fiddler-everywhere/issues/new?assignees=&labels=%D0%95nhancement&projects=&template=feature_request.md&title=) issue templates.

->The Fiddler Everywhere application is an HTTPS proxy tool that can capture sensitive company or personal information.
-Using our official Support Center guarantees that all shared information will remain confidential.
-When you use this GitHub repository to report a bug, request a feature, or comment on an existing thread, always consider that it is a public resource available for anyone to see - removing sensitive data from issue descriptions, shared sessions, and screenshots should be considered with high priority.

 ## Downloads